Author: Sal Calvagna

 WRAM Show 2014

 One of the newest vendors at the Westchester Radio Aero Modelers (WRAM) Show 2014 was a company named All-Scale Models.
-At All-Scale Models you will find many products and services to build, equip, finish, and accessorize your latest project.
+All-Scale Models offers many products and services to build, equip, finish, and accessorize your latest project.
 The company specializes in scale jets, helicopters, warbirds, and high-performance sport aircraft.

-Organic light-emitting diode (OLED) screens utilize the latest technology.
-Each pixel is independently lit, offering a 180° viewing angle and premium brightness that is visible even in the brightest of direct sunlight.
-These displays are equivalent to that of a quality cellular smartphone screen.
-Screens are available in various sizes, including 26mm x 26mm, 26mm x 34mm, 20mm x 14mm, and 43mm x 57mm.
+Organic light-emitting diode (OLED) screens utilize the latest technology: each pixel is independently lit, offering a 180° viewing angle and premium brightness that is visible even in bright direct sunlight.
+These displays are equivalent to those of a quality cellular smartphone screen.

-All-Scale also makes custom screens based on displays not listed online, so email All-Scale Models with any inquiries as to custom sizing.
-For more information about its list of ground-breaking products, please visit the company’s website.
+All-Scale also makes custom screens based on displays not listed online — email them with inquiries about custom sizing.
+For more information, visit the company’s website.

 For more information about Aviation Concepts or its many fine products, visit the company’s website.